bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/1_topics/2_queries.md

 #### Forward — Mahmuda's version

+Them, bla-bla-bla:
-If a model has a `ForeignKey`, instances of that model will have access -> to the related (foreign) object via -> an attribute of the model.
+> If a model has a `ForeignKey`, instances of that model will have access -> to the related (foreign) object via -> an attribute of the model.

 Example: